Iron Cross (Marvel Comics): Helmut Gruler

 Helmut Gruler is a World War II German soldier that first appears in the title Invaders.
 Gruler volunteers to wear armor created by Professor Franz Schneider for use against the Allied forces.
-Using the alias "Iron Cross", the character creates havoc until apparently killed during a battle with superhero team the Invaders.
+Using the alias "Iron Cross", the character creates havoc until he is apparently killed during a battle with superhero team the Invaders.

 Iron Cross reappears in the modern Marvel universe in the title Midnight Sons Unlimited, having apparently been saved and sustained by his armor.

 Iron Cross is revealed in the limited series to be a founding member of the modern version of the V-Battalion, a secret group dedicated to hunting down war criminals.
-Iron Cross apparently dies preventing the spread of nanotechnology throughout the world by terrorist organization HYDRA.
+Iron Cross apparently dies preventing the spread of nanotechnology throughout the world by terrorist organization Hydra.

 Clare Gruler

 Clare Gruler is the daughter of Helmut Gruler who took on her father's legacy and became a hero in Germany.

-As part of the All-New, All-Different Marvel event, Clare Gruler's Inhuman gene activated when she was inside the Iron Cross armor which caused her to have powers that molecular-bonded her to the Iron Cross armor transforming her into a cyborg.
-Iron Cross was later kidnapped by Kurt Dagmar due to her new nature alongside the other robots and AIs.
-Iron Cross managed to send a signal for help which was received by Winter Soldier.
-The control Dagmar had over Iron Cross was interrupted when he was killed by one of his Deathloks.
-She thanks Namor for absolving her father of any war crimes during the Nuremberg Trials.
+Claire previously wielded the Iron Cross armor, but was fused with the suit when her Inhuman gene activated, transforming her into a cyborg.

-She later battles Neo-Nazis in Germany and requests help from the All-New Invaders.
-They are interrupted by the Inhuman Lash, who is attempting to recruit Iron Cross, Toro, and the Neo-Nazis leader, who had no idea he was an Nuhuman.
+She later battles Neo-Nazi forces in Germany and requests help from the All-New Invaders.
+They are interrupted by the Inhuman Lash, who is attempting to recruit Iron Cross, Toro, and the Neo-Nazi leader, who did not know he was an Nuhuman.
 Medusa and the Inhuman Royal Court appear, so Lash leaves with the Neo-Nazi, who abandons the Nazi cause since he does not have pure Aryan blood.
 The Invaders later disband and Iron Cross returns to Germany to protect it from evil.